‘Let’s get back to business’ – courthouse opens to public, COVID precautions in place

-GRANGEVILLE -- It’s business as usual – almost -- at the Idaho County Courthouse, which reopened to the public on Wednesday, April 29, after being closed for nearly a month due to coronavirus concerns.
+GRANGEVILLE -- It’s business as usual – almost -- at the Idaho County Courthouse, which reopened to the public a week ago Wednesday, April 29, after being closed for nearly a month due to coronavirus concerns.

-In its guidelines for reopening, the county commission encourages the public to limit those coming into the courthouse to those parties essential to the business being transacted.
+In its guidelines approved last week, the county commission encourages the public to limit those coming into the courthouse to those parties essential to the business being transacted.
 Those who are ill are asked not to come into the building.

 Masks for employees and the public are at personal preference, according to the guidelines.
 The county will allow its employees to bring their own, or it will have a supply available.